Faint Line on Pregnancy Test

 Having a Faint Line on Your Pregnancy Test

 Pregnancy tests are generally easy to read and can be up to 97 percent accurate.
 But the pale or faint lines that sometimes appear in the pregnancy test window can frustrate a woman who is counting on the test to provide an accurate result.
 Although a faint line on a pregnancy test can be considered a positive result, sometimes it can be caused by an evaporation line, which leads to a false result.

 In most cases, if you are pregnant, you will see a dark, unmistakable result.
 The lines, or occasionally symbols such as plusses or minuses, are made from special chemicals that turn a dark color when they react with certain hormones.
 In most tests there are two results.
 The first one is the one that tells you if you’ve done the test right, reacting with molecules that are normally present in urine.
 The second one, the one that tells you if you’re pregnant, reacts with a pregnancy hormone called human chorionic gonadotropin (hCG).

-Causes for Faint Line Results
+Causes for Faint Line on Pregnancy Test Results

 There could be a couple of different reasons why your pregnancy test is giving faint line or mixed results, rather than unmistakable ones:

 Failure to follow instructions properly – Unfortunately this is the number one reason why pregnancy tests yield false results, as well as faint lines instead of bold ones.
 There are two types of at home pregnancy tests; one that has you urinate on a stick, and one that has you urinate into a dry, clean cup or container.
 It’s truly important that you don’t read the results too soon or too late, rather reading them in the allotted time given, usually 5-10 minutes.
 Reading the results before or after the time slot given, can leave evaporation lines, which in themselves are faint or pale in color.
 It can look like a faint positive, but it’s really just the result of the urine evaporating and leaving a residue behind.